PLC Simulator

 ToolFree priceBrowser-basedAuto-gradedScenarios includedMulti-dialect

-OpenPLC RuntimeFree (open-source)No — desktop installNoNone (bring your own)IEC 61131-3 only
+OpenPLC RuntimeFree open-source runtimeNo — desktop installNoNone (bring your own)IEC 61131-3 only

 PLC-FiddleFreeYesNoNone (blank canvas)Ladder only

-CoDeSys (free edition)Free IDE + simulatorNo — desktop installNoNone (bring your own)IEC 61131-3 only
+CoDeSys (free edition)Free IDE/runtime optionsNo — desktop installNoNone (bring your own)IEC 61131-3 only

-Siemens PLCSIMBundled with TIA Portal (~$1,500+)No — Windows onlyNoNone (bring your own)Siemens only
+Siemens PLCSIMRequires compatible TIA Portal licensingNo — Windows onlyNoNone (bring your own)Siemens only

 Start here